Enjoy Keeping Fit

 Trainer and Gym

-If you are working out with a trainer, ensure that they are a certified trainer who is knowledgeable.
-Check out the gym you want to sign up with beforehand and look over their machines.
+If you are working out with a trainer, ensure that they are certified and knowledgeable.
+Check out the gym you want to sign up with beforehand and look over its machines.

 If you have a gym at home, the same rules apply.
 Make sure that you are maintaining safety standards.